jobaldw/shared/README.md

 # shared

-Shared library of code that can be used across multiple applications
+> A library of code that can be used across multiple applications